AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ## PayPal Smart Buttons

-PayPal Smart Buttons, which utilizes PayPal to complete a purchase, stores your shopper's shipping address, billing addresses, and payment details for later use.
+PayPal Smart Buttons, which use PayPal to complete a purchase, stores your shopper's shipping address, billing addresses, and payment details for later use.
 Shoppers can use any payment method previously stored or offered by PayPal.

 You can configure PayPal Smart Buttons in the Admin.
 See [Configuring Payment Services](configure-admin.md#configure-paypal-smart-buttons) for more information.